ssbsukirat/medicine/Neurology/Seizure.md

 - **Reflex Epilepsy**: Avoid specific stimuli that trigger seizures (e.g., video games, music).

 ### ANTISEIZURE DRUG THERAPY
+overall goal is to completely prevent seizures without causing any untoward side effects, preferably with a single medication and a dosing schedule that is easy for the patient to follow.

 #### When to Initiate Therapy
 - **Recurrent Seizures**: Start therapy for recurrent seizures of unknown etiology or known irreversible cause.